SBU-BMI/quip_distro/README.md

 # caMicroscope Distribution
 caMicroscope 3.X distribution

-run with docker-compose -f caMicroscope.yml up
+run with `docker-compose -f caMicroscope.yml up`

+this will build all services and run in the foreground.
+Use `docker-compose -f caMicroscope.yml build` to rebuild the services.

+Once everything is up, go to <the host this is running on>:4010/ to see the landing page.

 ## Component Services
 mongo - vanilla mongo container